timmoti/beautiful-jekyll/_posts/2017-11-20-scraping-for-geek-data.md

 ![paedophobic](/img/paedophobic.img)

 Unfortunately, we have no timestamp data of when the ratings were given.
-The next best alternative is to compute the mean of the set of ratings since the ratings are continuous variables on a scale of 1-10
+The next best alternative is to compute the mean of the set of ratings that each user gives to the same game since the ratings are continuous variables on a scale of 1-10

 ```python
 # rows where (game, user) is duplicate